CaptorAB/openseries/README.md

 pip install openseries
 ```

 An overview of an OpenTimeSeries object is shown in the below example.
-Most of the
+My preference
-time an object will be constructed from the constructing class methods.
-The
+is to instantiate an object from a constructing class methods such as this.
-OpenTimeSeries and OpenFrame classes are both subclasses of
+The OpenTimeSeries and OpenFrame classes are both subclasses of
 the [Pydantic BaseModel](https://docs.pydantic.dev/usage/models/).

 To make use of some tools available in the [Pandas](https://pandas.pydata.org/) library